NOIA praises Manchin’s Inflation Reduction Act provisions

 NOIA praises Manchin’s Inflation Reduction Act provisionsWritten by Nick Blenkey

-When President Biden signed the Inflation Reduction Act into law, among those coming away from the ceremony with a signing pen as a souvenir was Senator Joe Manchin (D.- W.Va.) who cosponsored the legislation with Senator Chuck Schumer (D.-N.Y.) , As passed, the legislation has a lot in it for the U.S. offshore industry to like and National Ocean Industries Association (NOIA) president Erik Milito paid tribute to Senator Manchin’s efforts in passing it.
+When President Biden signed the Inflation Reduction Act into law, among those coming away from the ceremony with a signing pen as a souvenir was Sen. Joe Manchin (D-W.Va.), who cosponsored the legislation with Sen. Chuck Schumer (D.-N.Y.).
+As passed, the legislation has a lot in it for the U.S. offshore industry to like, and National Ocean Industries Association (NOIA) president Erik Milito paid tribute to Manchin’s efforts in passing it.

-Senator Manchin’s office says that he also secured a commitment from President Joe Biden, Senate Majority Leader Chuck Schumer and House Speaker Nancy Pelosi to move a comprehensive permitting reform package before the end of the fiscal year on September 30, 2022.
+Manchin’s office says that he also secured a commitment from Biden, Senate Majority Leader Chuck Schumer and House Speaker Nancy Pelosi to move a comprehensive permitting reform package before the end of the fiscal year on September 30, 2022.
 More on the permitting reform legislation here.

 Meantime, the Inflation Reduction Act includes several NOIA priorities that would strengthen the outlook for the American offshore energy industry, including: